SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 There are two types of access:

-* **Application access** allows clients to send and receive messages through various protocols that Solace supports (eg MQTT, SMF).
+* **Application access** allows clients to send and receive messages through various messaging protocols that Solace supports (e.g. MQTT, SMF).
 * **Management access** allows users to view operational status and modify configuration by sending commands through SEMP or on the CLI.

 ## Goals